 VidAngel buys feature film DVDs, which they decrypt, digitize, organize, and store as “segments” that are tagged to facilitate “filtering” by pre-selected criteria (e.g. blasphemy).
 A customer uses the VidAngel app—available on Roku, AppleTV, Chromecast, etc.—to select among the criteria and create his “filtering” preferences.
 Next, the customer “buys” a DVD from VidAngel’s inventory for $20—let’s say 1988’s Working Girl.
 But having filtered for nudity, he does not want to see Melanie Griffith vacuuming topless.
 (There’s a cleanliness next to godliness joke in there, but I’ll let it go.)

 Most of the time, the customer doesn’t choose to receive the DVD he “bought”—it does still have the unwanted scenes, after all—but instead, he streams Working Girl, sans topless vacuuming scene, and then “sells” the DVD back to VidAngel for a refund minus $1/day for a standard-def stream ($2/day for high def).
-Note, the DVD never changed hands; VidAngel “held the DVD” for customer during the “buy-sellback” interval.
+Note, the DVD never changed hands; VidAngel “held the DVD” for the customer during the “buy-sellback” interval.

 According to VidAngel’s testimony, 80% of the disks are “sold back,” so if this sounds like an absurdly complicated way to operate what is primarily a VOD service, that’s because it is overly complicated—and quite on purpose.
 Because what VidAngel is counting on is that during the brief period when the customer “owns” the DVD, that customer may then legally “direct” VidAngel to perform the same function he would otherwise be allowed to perform at home under the FMA.
 That’s their theory anyway.